Mean Girls 2: Plot

 Jo, Abby, and Quinn, who had been helping them, start a new clique called the "Anti-Plastics" and play a series of pranks on Chastity and Hope.
 Jo campaigns against Mandi for Homecoming Queen, threatening Jo's relationship with Tyler as she's becoming like her nemesis.

-Jo realizes what she's been doing is wrong, so Jo tries to return the money to Abby's father.
+Realizing what she's been doing is wrong, Jo tries to return the money to Abby's father.
 Mandi overhears this and gets Quinn to turn against her and write about the bribe in the school paper, which nearly puts Jo and Abby's friendship at a breaking point.

 Mandi and Nick steal the homecoming court charity money, which is to be donated to an animal shelter.
-She plants it in Jo's shed, then tips off Principal Duvall.
-Jo is expelled, but not before she finds Mandi and challenges her to a game of flag football.
-She refuses until she realizes she must win to remain popular.
+Nick plants it in Jo's shed while Mandi tips off to Principal Duvall.
+Jo gets expelled, but not before she finds Mandi and challenges her to a game of flag football.
+Mandi refuses until she realizes she must win to remain popular.

-Once Tyler and Quinn realize Jo was likely framed, they and Abby rekindle their friendship with her and enlist the tech-savvy Elliott to prove Jo's innocence.
+When Tyler and Abby learn from Quinn that Jo was likely framed, they rekindle their friendship with her and enlist the tech-savvy Elliott to prove Jo's innocence.
+Elliott finds video footages of Mandi and Nick planting the money and texts them to the whole student body.
 The Anti-Plastics beat the Plastics at flag football.
-Elliott finds images of Mandi and Nick planting the money and texts them to the whole student body.
-They are arrested, and Principal Duvall apologizes to Jo.
-At the Homecoming Dance, Abby and Elliott are crowned King and Queen, and Jo and Tyler kiss.
+As Mandi and Nick are arrested, Principal Duvall apologizes to Jo for the misunderstanding and allows her to graduate.
+At the homecoming dance, Abby and Elliott are crowned King and Queen while Jo and Tyler kiss.

-Jo and Abby attend Carnegie Mellon together while Tyler attends Penn State.
 Quinn takes over as leader of the Plastics.
 Mandi and Nick serve community service and are allowed to graduate, but lose their popularity.
+Jo and Abby attend Carnegie Mellon together while Tyler attends Penn State.